SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 ### Webscraper.io - Cloud
 We have now made the setup in the local webscraper.io application.
 In order for this to run automatically on a daily basis, we need to do the installation in webscraper.io cloud.
 <br>
 We now copy the settings from the sitemap we made.
-To do this, click on the sitemap **0LuzernerKantonalbank**.
+To do this, click on the sitemap **0LuzernerKantonalbank** in your Chrome browser.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup20.png "Setupxx")